ButterscotchV/butterscotchv.github.io/src/index.md

 image: /img/avatar.png
 ---

 Welcome to my homepage, I'm Butterscotch!
-This website serves as a central hub for all of my web projects.
-You can find an index of all the pages either on the sidebar or in the hamburger button at the top depending on the page layout.

 You can find me at: